codatio/codat-docs/docs/commerce-api/overview.md

       <h3>Simplify your integrations</h3>
     </div>
     <p>
-      We connect to several commerce platforms, removing the complexity of building separate integrations.
+      We connect to key commerce platforms, removing the complexity of building separate integrations.
     </p>
     <p>
       <a href="/integrations/commerce/overview">